Academic Information, Resources and PoliciesBack To Top

 Academic Testing and Placement

-The University Testing Center is part of Academic Enhancement and is located in the Student Success Center.
-Personnel administer University placement tests, College-Level Examination Program (CLEP) exams, DANTES, the Miller Analogies Test (MAT), and correspondence tests, and coordinate entrance and certification test administrations.
-For information on testing, please see the web site at www.odu.edu/elt..
+Academic Enhancement's University Testing Center is located in the Student Success Center.
+Personnel administer University placement tests, College-Level Examination Program (CLEP) exams, DANTES, the Miller Analogies Test (MAT), PRAXIS, professional certification exams and correspondence tests.
+For information about testing services, please visit www.odu.edu/elt..

 All students who have studied a foreign language in high school for three or more years must take a placement exam before continuing in that same language.
 Students with less than three years of foreign language study in high school may take the placement test if they wish to begin higher than 101F; otherwise, they must begin with the 101F course.
 This policy does not apply to students who have advanced placement credit.
 Foreign language courses below the 300 level are not open to native and heritage speakers; these students should consult a foreign language faculty member for advising.